lsst-ts/observatory-ops-docs/Simonyi/Non-Standard-Operations/MTCS/MTHexRot/MTRot-Motion-Check.rst

 ..
 Include one Primary Author and list of Contributors (comma separated) between the asterisks (*):
 .. |author| replace:: Yijung Kang
 ..
 If there are no contributors, write "none" between the asterisks.
 Do not remove the substitution.
-.. |contributors| replace:: Kshitija Kelkar
+.. |contributors| replace:: Kshitija Kelkar, Kris Mortensen

 ..
 This is the label that can be used as for cross referencing this procedure.
 ..
 Recommended format is "Directory Name"-"Title Name"  -- Spaces should be replaced by hyphens.